shivshankardayal/full-website/books/dsa/source/stack.rst

 which I am going to show.

 The implementation has been split into two parts.
 The header file and the
 implementation file.
-This iskept to so that code can be easily reused and this code can be converted to library.
+This is kept so that code can be easily reused and this code can be converted to library.
 Please note that this code is not meant to be used in production environment is just an example.
 More commentary will follow the code:

 Stack.c
 -------